vladperchi/BackgroundTasks/README.md

 - `StopAsync(CancellationToken)` is triggered when the host is performing a graceful shutdown.
 - StopAsync contains the logic to end the background task.
 Implement IDisposable and finalizers (destructors) to dispose of any unmanaged resources.

-The cancellation token has a default five second timeout to indicate that the shutdown process should no longer be graceful.
+The cancellation token has a default ten second timeout to indicate that the shutdown process should no longer be graceful.
 When cancellation is requested on the token:

 - Any remaining background operations that the app is performing should be aborted.
 - Any methods called in StopAsync should return promptly.